bowlofpie/bowlofpie.github.io/guides/ansible_engine/final/README.md

 ## Section 1: Run the playbook

-Let's run the playbook to install the web server:
+Let's run the playbook to install, configure and start the web server:

 ```bash
 [student1@ansible files]$ cd ~/apache-simple-playbook